What are the responsibilities and job description for the Education Program Assistant 2 position at Oregon State University?

 Key Responsibilities

-60% Program Delivery and Implementation – Delivers lessons and programs promoting healthy food choices and encouraging physical activity in community settings, primarily Farmers Markets.
+60% Program Delivery and Implementation – Delivers lessons and programs promoting healthy food choices and encouraging physical activity in a variety of community settings, including schools.

 Nutrition Education Delivery

 Collaborates with managing faculty to determine overall program goals and objectives.
-Works independently to deliver non-credit educational programs using OSU Extension Service/ SNAP -Ed approved curricula, materials and information to broad and diverse audiences.
+Works independently to deliver non-credit educational programs using OSU Extension Service/ FCH / SNAP -Ed approved curricula, materials and information to broad and diverse audiences.
 Develops written materials and activities to supplement curriculum as requested.
-Conducts educational presentations at farmers markets and community events.
+Conducts educational presentations at fairs and community events.
 This will require driving/travel to various county sites to deliver programming, and the ability to transport educational materials.

-Provides training to partners/community with approved non-credit curriculums.
+Provides training to partners/community with approved non-credit curricula.

 Policy, System, Environmental Change